-A pregnancy risk assessment will need to be undertaken in all placement ares, please discuss with your PALM and mentor to ensure this is completed, See UWE Student Pregnancy, Maternity, Adoption and Partner Leave.
+A pregnancy risk assessment will need to be undertaken in all placement areas, please discuss with your AiP and practice area lead to ensure this is completed, See UWE Student Pregnancy, Maternity, Adoption and Partner Leave.

-Professional Communication
+Professional communication

-During your training, you will engage in a range of communication across the midwifery spectrum; as well as other health and social care practitioners, services users, family members, carers and academic staff.
+During your training, you will engage in a range of communication across the midwifery spectrum, as well as other health and social care practitioners, services users, family members, carers and academic staff.
 This will include written and verbal communication conducted variously across a range of methods.
-You are expected to conduct yourself appropriately and professionally at all times; ensuring and respecting confidentiality, equality, diversity and good ethical practice as outlined in the NMC Code (2015)
+You are expected to conduct yourself appropriately and professionally at all times; ensuring and respecting confidentiality, equality, diversity and good ethical practice as outlined in the NMC Code (2018)